 Two registered nurses provide first aid, care for minor illnesses, and assistance for students with chronic health problems requiring medication during the school day.

-The nurses perform vision and hearing testing for Lower School children, scoliosis screening for 6th and 8th-grade students, information about medical services in Madrid, and teach or support certain parts of the health curriculum in all three divisions of the school.
+The nurses perform vision and hearing testing for Lower School children, scoliosis screening for Grade 6-8 students, information about medical services in Madrid, and teach or support certain parts of the health curriculum in all three divisions of the school.

 In line with emerging international school best practice, ASM maintains strong child protection policies and procedures and our school strives to maintain a safe and secure environment for all students.

 Health Requirements and Recommendations for 2023-24

 Your child should NOT come to school if they have:

 - Persistent cough